gohugoio/hugo/content/functions/delimit.md

 ---
 title: delimit
 linktitle: delimit
-description: "`delimit` loops through any array, slice, or map and returns a string of all the values separated by a delimiter."
+description: Loops through any array, slice, or map and returns a string of all the values separated by a delimiter."
 godocref:
 qref: loops through array, slice, or map and returns string of all values separated by a delimiter.
 workson: []